-Galactose-deficient IgA1 (Gd-IgA1) attracts a lot of attention as a critical effector molecule in the pathogenesis and progression of IgA nephropathy (IgAN) in many recent studies.
+Galactose-deficient IgA1 (Gd-IgA1) is attracting a lot of attention as a critical effector molecule in the pathogenesis and progression of IgA nephropathy (IgAN) in many recent studies.

 It is suggested that several O-link glycans modified regions exist in the heavy chain hinge region of human IgA1 molecules and Gd-IgA1 circulates in blood stream of the patients with the pathological condition of IgAN.

 The measuring system using snail (helix aspersa; HAA) lectin has been used in numerous past studies and revealed that serum levels of Gd-IgA1 in patients with IgAN is significantly elevated compared with the level of healthy subjects or patients with renal diseases other than IgAN.
 Thus, the importance and purpose of measuring serum Gd-IgA1 levels has been gradually recognized.